tristanbatchler/tbat.me/_posts/2022-12-20-deploying-your-godot-python-mmo-to-production.md

 openssl req -new -x509 -key server.key -out server.crt -days 3650 # Generate a self-signed certificate
 ```

 The second command will ask you to fill in some information about the certificate.
-You can leave all of the fields blank for now, except for the `Common Name` field, which you should set to `localhost`.
+You can leave all the fields blank for now, except for the `Common Name` field, which you should set to `localhost`.
 This is just so that we can test our server locally without getting any certificate errors, but when we deploy our server we will need to do this step properly and use a real domain name.

 Next, we need to update our client to use TLS.
 Open up `websockets_client.gd` and add the following line at the end of the `_ready` function:
 ```gdscript
 _client.verify_ssl = false
 ```
 This will ensure the client automatically trusts the certificate on the server, without needing to keep a copy for itself.
-This is probably not best-practice, but [I wasn't able to figure out how to get the client to trust only one expecting certificate, and still have the game work over a HTTPS-hosted HTML5 client](https://docs.godotengine.org/en/stable/classes/class_websocketclient.html#property-descriptions).
+This is probably not best-practice, but [I wasn't able to figure out how to get the client to trust only one expecting certificate, and still have the game work over an HTTPS-hosted HTML5 client](https://docs.godotengine.org/en/stable/classes/class_websocketclient.html#property-descriptions).
 In short, I don't see this being a huge deal as long as nobody tampers with your game files and replaces the server's hostname with theirs.
 If someone had access to do this in the first place, then they would surely be able to swap out a trusted certificate anyway.

 Finally, we need to change the `connect_to_server` function to use secure websockets (`wss`):
 ```gdscript